CompIsle/DigitalPortfolio./Webiste Sources/MyDigitalPortfolio.md

 # MyDigitalPortfolio

-- The Portfolio works on all the major browsers (Chrome, Edge, Firefox & Brave)
+- The Portfolio works on all the major browsers (Chrome, Edge, Firefox)

 - All the components are from HTML, Bootstrap or CSS (JavaScript is linked for backup purposes)